SeanTater/uncc2014watsonsim/README.md

 - Parsing logic in Prolog (with TuProlog)

 ### Notes:
-- You should probably consider using PostgreSQL if you scale this project to more than a few cores, or any distributed environment (200-500+).
+- You should probably consider using PostgreSQL if you scale this project to more than a few cores, or any distributed environment.
 It should support both engines nicely.
 - The data is sizable and growing, especially for statistics reports; 154.5 GB as of the time of this writing.
 - Can't find libindri-jni?
 Make sure you enabled Java and SWIG and had the right dependencies when compiling Indri.